 Whether draped around the body or wrapped around a diary, fabric breathes, falls, and flows with a warmth and vitality all its own.
 Under the light it shades and colours; beneath the hand it reveals the intricacies of its texture, fibre upon fibre looped into warp and weft.

-Working directly with fabric makers large and small, the atelier creates and curates a selection of fabric from across the Japanese archipelago.
-From cottons to wools, silks, and even cashmeres, every cut of cloth that makes it into the atelier is chosen for its colour, pattern, drape, and the signature handfeel that characterises each and every Musubi creation.
+Working directly with fabric makers large and small, the atelier creates and curates a selection of fabric from across the world.
+From the simple, machine-loomed print cottons that make up our staple lineup to the complex handwoven fabrics that go into our special editions, every cut of cloth that makes it into the atelier is chosen for its colour, pattern, drape, and the signature handfeel that characterises each and every Musubi creation.

 Portable yet durable, this paper is ideal for a multitude of uses from writing to sketching, and is considered by some fountain pen enthusiasts to be the holy grail of papers.

-This paper features fantastic colour accuracy and softens one’s writing, making it suitable for diarists, artists and anyone who wants a stronger, more substantial handfeel from their paper than Tomoe River provides.
+This paper features fantastic colour accuracy and softens one’s writing, making it suitable for diarists, artists and anyone who wants a stronger, more substantial handfeel from their medium.